bernardoaraujor/iota_rspammer/README.md

 Allows custom Message Payload and Index, custom number of threads and optional local PoW.

+Useful for experimentation with spamming where you don't want to necessarily use a Spammer Node Plugin.

 ## Build
 ```
 $ sudo apt-get install libgsl0-dev